-In this Feb 1951 photo taken at Club St-Germain-des-Pres, of a Nouvelle Sextet of Pierre Lamerchand Drums, Hubert Fol Alto, Django Reinhardt Guitar, Pierre Michelot Bass, Maurice Vander (or Raymond Fol) Piano and Bernard Halin Trumpet, a Be-bop Jazz Ensemble.
+In this Feb 1951 photo taken at Club St-Germain-des-Pres, of a Nouvelle Sextet of Pierre Lamerchand Drums, Hubert Fol Alto, Django Reinhardt Guitar, Pierre Michelot Bass, Maurice Vander (or Raymond Fol) Piano & Bernard Halin Trumpet, a Be-bop Jazz Ensemble.
 Django is playing with an early M12 Stimer Amplifier (not a M10 contrary to what many people think because the M10 didn’t yet exist in 1951) that has the same look as the P8/M8 Amplifier (colour photo above).

 Django’s ‘Modern‘ period was between 1951 and his death in 1953.
 Early in 1951, armed with his Amplified Maccaferri – which he used to the very end – he put together a new Band of the best young Modern Musicians in Paris; including Hubert Fol, an Altoist in the Charlie Parker mould.
 Although Django was 20 years older than the rest of the Band, he was completely in command of the modern style.
 Whilst his Solos became less Chordal and his lines more Christian-like, he retained his originality.
 Django should be rated much more highly as a Be-bop Guitarist.
 His infallible technique, his daring, ‘on the edge’ improvisations coupled with his vastly advanced harmonic sense, took him to musical heights that Christian and many other Bop musicians never came near.

-The live cuts from Club St. Germain-des-Pres in February 1951 are a revelation.
+The live cuts from Club St Germain-des-Pres in February 1951 are a revelation.
 Django is in top form; full of new ideas that are executed with amazing fluidity, cutting angular lines that always retain that ferocious Swing.
-The March 10th session produced 8 absolute classics, including arguably his greatest rendition of Nuages. despite a couple of great swingers in Night and Day, and Brazil the whole atmosphere of this session is somehow permeated with a great melancholy.
-Evident on all the tracks is a strange mixture of sadness, beauty and depth.
-Manior de Mes Reves has an air of quiet acceptance.
+The 10th March Session produced 8 absolute Classics, including arguably his greatest rendition of Nuages. despite a couple of great swingers in Night & Day, & Brazil the whole atmosphere of this session is somehow permeated with a touch of great melancholy.
+Evident on all the Tracks is a strange mixture of sadness, beauty & depth.
+Manoir de Mes Reves has an air of quiet acceptance.
 It is very peaceful, but at the same time there is an almost unbearably desolate quality to it – “its almost like he knew the end was coming”.